yc930401/seq2seq_NMT_kerass/README.md

 # seq2seq_NMT_keras

-This is a sequence to sequence model for neural machine translation (english to french).
+This is a character level sequence-to-sequence model for neural machine translation (english to french).

 ## Introduction